Financial-Times/konstructor-services-scripts/raiselog.md

 3. Add the API Key to your environment variables section within Circle CI UI (not the circle.yml file!).
 The key should be called `RELEASE_LOG_KEY`

+4. If your Github repository is `private` you need to generate an API Token for Circle CI.
+If its `public` go to point 5.

+    a.
+Within Circle CI - Edit the build settings and click `Api Permissions`.

+    b.
+Click `Create Token`, Select `build artifacts` from the dropdown and give it a meaningful name - suggestion is `RELEASE_LOG_ACCESS_KEY`

+    c.
+Add the key to your environment variables section within Circle CI UI (not the circle.yml file!).
+The key should be called `CIRCLE_API_KEY`

-4. Ideally the release log should be raised once your deployment has been successful.
+5. Ideally the release log should be raised once your deployment has been successful.
 The circle.yml file contains a deployment section and this is the preferred location though you are free to place it where you see appropriate.

 An example being: